Tinawang3290/Springboard-Data-Engineering-Track/Hadoop Mini Project/README.md

 <img width="1250" alt="Screen Shot 2021-08-15 at 6 42 37 PM" src="https://user-images.githubusercontent.com/37784402/129500758-e87f1dbf-bf0c-4604-b361-31a7a3d905c3.png">

 For more details, I've created a `command_logs.txt` file to check the details that I ran on terminal shell.

+- Note: other commands you might need in this project as you experiment.
+To delete the folder that you created, you can run command `hadoop fs -rm -R /hadoop_project_folder/`